 A X509 credentials factory.

-Figure 1, high level architecture of the LTOS platform
+Figure 1.
+High-level architecture of the LTOS platform

 The user registration portal is composed by a website (access.egi.eu) which allows users to authenticate using either social credentials or EGI SSO IdP and to provide information about their contacts, institutions, and research topic.
 The website is the initial user-facing interface for both the end users and the support team who will approve and manage the registrations and requests.

 The user registration portal has also an interface for the services, such as the science gateways, in the form of an identity provider (IdP) which is used by the science gateways to get user authorization data and attributes.
-While the user interface has been designed and developed specifically for the LTOS use case, the IdP interface is using Unity, a pre-existing authentication and authorization management solution using OpenID Connect as standard interface.
+The user interface has been designed and developed specifically for the LTOS use case, the forms used by the user to describe the type of research and the expected usage of resources use the interfaces developed for e-grant (the EGI resource allocation tool).
+The IdP interface is using Unity, a pre-existing authentication and authorization management solution using OpenID Connect as standard interface, allowing the use of social accounts as valid user credentials.

-The catch-all VO is the Virtual Organization (vo.access.egi.eu) under which all the the activities of the LTOS users are performed.
-This VO can be used only by users owning credentials authorized by the LTOS platform.
+The catch-all VO is the Virtual Organization (vo.access.egi.eu) under which all the activities of the LTOS users are performed and accounted for.
+For security reasons, this VO can be used only by users owning credentials authorized by the LTOS platform.

-The pre-allocated pool of resources is a number of EGI sites, both cloud and HTC, that accepted to enable the vo.access.egi.eu VO on their resources.
-The services on these sites are configured to recognize the X509 per-user sub-proxies, and handle the credentials according to the LTOS procedures and policies.
+The pre-allocated pool of resources is operated by various geographically distributed EGI Resource Centres, both cloud and HTC, that accepted to enable the vo.access.egi.eu VO on their resources.
+The services on these sites are configured to recognize the X.509 per-user sub-proxies, and handle the credentials according to the LTOS procedures and policies.

-The Science Gateways (SG) are user interfaces, usually web portals, which provide a set of tools for the user to get an easy access to the EGI services.
-Since command-line interface may be too complicated for new users, SGs provide a user friendly web based interface.
-Integration of Science Gateways with the LTOS platform is needed to consume authorization information from the User registration Portal and to implement the use of the per-user sub proxies through the credential factory.
-These integration developments have proven to be not particularly heavy in terms of development effort.
+The Science Gateways (SG) are user interfaces, usually web portals, which provide a set of high-level tools.
+Since command-line interface may be too complicated for new users, SGs provide a user-friendly web based interface.
+Integration of Science Gateways with the LTOS platform is needed to consume authorization information from the User registration Portal and to implement the use of the per-user sub proxies for traceability of user identifies through the credential factory.
+These integration developments have proven to be straightforward in terms of development effort.

-The X509 credentials factory (or e-token service) is a service that is directly contacted by the science gateways to generate a per-user-sub-proxy (PUSP) from a robot certificate.
-Permission to request for robot certificate proxies is granted only to the science gateways integrated in the LTOS platform and only when the user accessing the SG is authorized.
+The X.509 credentials factory (or e-token service) is directly contacted by the SGs to generate a per-user-sub-proxy (PUSP) from a robot certificate.
+Permission to request robot certificate proxies is granted only to the science gateways integrated in the LTOS platform and only when the user accessing the SG is authorized.
 The purpose of a per-user sub-proxy (PUSP) is to allow identification of the individual users that operate using a common robot certificate.
 This is achieved by creating a proxy credential from the robot credential with the proxy certificate containing user-identifying information in its additional proxy CN field.
 The user-identifying information may be anonymised where only the portal knows the actual mapping.